-Chairman of the Board, Zeljko Jovanovic and Timea Junghaus, executive director for the European Roma Institute for Arts and Culture (ERIAC) – as the Commissioners of the Collaborative event – publish the present call for the curator of the Roma Exhibition in 2019.
+Chairman of the ERIAC Board, Zeljko Jovanovic and Executive Director, Timea Junghaus, as the Commissioners of the collaborative event – publish the present call for the curator of the Roma Exhibition in 2019.

 • A demonstrated history in curating and/ or cultural management;